An analogue of Wilton's formula and values of Dedekind zeta functions: Values of Dedekind zeta functions

-when $K$ is real quadratic number field.
-Note that the closed form expression of Dedekind zeta function of real quadratic number field at odd positive integers can not be obtained from \eqref{eqn6.6} as the expression of $L(s,\chi_{D_K})$ at odd positive integers is still not known.
+We remark that $L(s,\chi_{D_K})$ at odd positive integers is still not known.
+Thus the expression for Dedekind zeta function of real quadratic number field at odd positive integers can not be obtained from \eqref{eqn6.6}.
+Therefore we are interested to get an expression for this case too.
+We use Theorem \ref{mainthm} to get the same.

 Let $\sigma^{(1)}(m) = \sigma'_{-2n-2, v_K}(m)$ and $C = \frac{h_K R_K}{w_K D_K^{1/2}}$.
 We define